The Battle Of Roanoke Island

 Library of Congress

-The fleet arrived off Stumpy Point, North Carolina, where they viewed Roanoke Island for the first time, on February 6, 1862 with sixty ships and 13,000 men.
-From local escaped slaves, Burnside learned the Confederate strength and layout of their defenses.
-The eastern or Roanoke sound side was too shallow for most ships so Burnside would have to land on the western side of the island.
-Confederate defenses were arranged with this in mind.
-At the top third of the island, the Confederates massed their defensive strength.
-From Fort Bartow to Fort Forrest, the Confederates had driven piles and sunk eight ships to block the Union Navy’s approach to the rest of the island.
-Beyond Fort Bartow were Forts Blanchard and Huger and, dominating the only road on the island on a knoll called Supple’s Hill, was a three-gun battery.
-About 3,000 Confederates from North Carolina and Virginia manned all these installations.
+The fleet arrived off Stumpy Point, North Carolina, where they viewed Roanoke Island for the first time, on February 6, 1862, with sixty ships and 13,000 men.
+The eastern sound side of the island was too shallow for most ships, so Burnside would have to land on the western side of the island.
+Confederate defenses were created to protect this exposed western side.
+At the top third of the island, the Confederates massed their 3,000 soldier defensive strength.
+From Fort Bartow to Fort Forrest, the Confederates created an underwater barrier to block the Union Navy’s approach to the rest of the island.
+Further north from Fort Bartow were Forts Blanchard and Huger.
+And dominating the only road on the island on a knoll called Supple’s Hill was a three-gun battery.
 Burnside discovered the only favorable landing was south of Fort Bartow on Captain William Ashby’s farm.
-Besides a relatively protected harbor to land at, Ashby’s was also out of the range of Forts Blanchard and Huger and Fort Bartow’s guns were partially blocked by a slight hill in between.
+Besides a relatively protected harbor to land at, Ashby’s was also out of the range of Forts Blanchard and Huger, and Fort Bartow’s guns were partially blocked by a slight hill in between.
 Here, on the next morning, Burnside would make the landing.

 An intense bombardment of Fort Bartow and the Confederates’ small fleet, derisively called the “Mosquito Fleet”, began around 11:30 a.m.
 The fleet and fort were punished by the sheer weight of the Union ordinance.
-The fort, as well as the camp behind it, caught fire and two ships, the Curlew and Forrest, were driven aground near Fort Forrest.
+The fort, as well as the camp behind it, caught fire.
+Two ships, the Curlew and Forrest, were driven aground near Fort Forrest, with the Curlew blocks some of the fort's guns.
 In a little under four hours, Confederate resistance was subdued.
-By nightfall, the Union troops were all ashore and the Confederate hopes were pinned on the small three-gun battery in the center of the island.
+By nightfall, the Union troops were all ashore, and the Confederate hopes were pinned on the small three-gun battery in the center of the island.

 Gallant charge of Hawkins' Zouaves upon the Confederate batteries on Roanoke Island.

 Although the ground was often hard to navigate, units became mixed, the air was filled with smoke from rifle and cannon fire, and the Union troops accidentally fired on each other, the various Union regiments were finally able to effectively attack the three-gun battery.
-Struck from the front and both ends, the Confederates abandoned the works and fled back to their camps, strewing the road from the battlefield with the equipment that encumbered their flight.
-Some of the newly arrived Confederate troops attempted to row to Nags Head and safety but many were forced to return.
-Confederate reinforcements coming from the northern shore of the island met the victorious Union soldiers and were pushed back into the Confederate camps where they were forced to surrender.
+Struck from the front and both ends, the Confederates abandoned the works and fled back to their camps, littering the road from the battlefield with the equipment that slowed their escape.
+Some of the newly arrived Confederate troops attempted to row to Nags Head and safety, but many were forced to return.
+Confederate reinforcements coming from the northern shore of the island met the victorious Union soldiers and were pushed back into the Confederate camps, where they were forced to surrender.

 Roanoke Island was captured by Burnside at a very modest cost in casualties to his men.
 Official Union losses were given as thirty-seven killed, 214 wounded, and thirteen missing.
 Confederate losses were only twenty-two killed and fifty-eight wounded.
 However, 2,500 Confederate soldiers surrendered.
-The Union, which was still reeling from the Bull Run disaster, garnered much more than just war materiel from this victory.
-Coupled with the February 15, 1862 victory at Fort Donelson in Tennessee, the Union war effort got a much needed boost; the Union war spirit was reborn with the reduction of Roanoke Island.
-On a military front, the capture of Roanoke Island opened up the interior riverline port cities, such as Plymouth and New Bern, to direct invasion as well as to threaten Morehead City, North Carolina and Norfolk, Virginia from their weaker rear areas.
-By the summer of 1862, all of the above cities had fallen to Union forces and seriously threatened the vital rail line from the Confederate capital in Richmond, Virginia to its only east coast blockade running port in Wilmington, North Carolina.
+The Union, still reeling from the Bull Run disaster, garnered much more than just war materiel from this victory.
+Coupled with the February 15, 1862, victory at Fort Donelson in Tennessee, the Union war effort gained a much needed boost; the Union war spirit was reborn with the capture of Roanoke Island.
+On a military front, Roanoke Island opened up the interior riverline port cities, such as Plymouth and New Bern, to direct invasion as well as to threaten Morehead City, North Carolina, and Norfolk, Virginia, from their weaker rear areas.
+By the summer of 1862, most of the coastal areas of North Carolina had fallen to Union forces.
+They began seriously threatening the vital rail line from the Confederate capital in Richmond, Virginia, to the last open port in North Carolina, Wilmington.
 With the huge success at Roanoke Island, the Union stranglehold on the South was ever tightening.

 Park footer